jnodes/shenbury-ai/OPERATING-AGREEMENT.md

 ### 3.2 Token Utility

 The SHBY token provides holders with:
-(a) **Governance:** Rights to vote on matters related to the DAO Treasury, protocol upgrades, and the framework for adding future assets.
+(a) **Governance:** Rights to vote on matters related to the DAO Treasury, protocol upgrades, and the framework for expanding the technology platform.
-(b) **Access:** Token-gated access to high-resolution AI verification data, private sales, and special exhibitions.
+(b) **Access:** Token-gated access to high-resolution AI verification data and private platform services.
 (c) **Staking:** Potential to stake SHBY to participate in network validation and earn rewards from future platform fees.

 ### 3.3 Token is Not a Security
 The SHBY token is a utility and governance token.
-It does **not** represent a direct equity share in Shenbury Ltd. nor a direct, fractional, legal-title claim on any specific artifact in The Collection.
+It does **not** represent a direct equity share in Shenbury Ltd. nor a direct, fractional, legal-title claim on any specific technology or intellectual property.
 Its value is derived from its utility within the Shenbury ecosystem.

 ## ARTICLE IV: GOVERNANCE